Towards Open-World Gesture Recognition: Design Engineering Approach

 \subsection{Functional Design and Function Carriers of OWGR}

-In this paper, we focus on the conceptual design of the \texttt{OWGR} system, following the methodology in~\cite{Kristensson2020Design}.
-Initially, we introduce \texttt{OWGR} as a functional design, identifying its main function (\texttt{Open-World Gesture Recognition}) and key sub-functions (\texttt{Data Logging, Data Curation, Retraining Trigger, Updating Policy, Device Deployment}), along with their interrelationships, shown in Figure~\ref{fig:process}.
+Following prior work~\cite{Kristensson2020Design,kristensson2021design}, we begin by identifying the main function (\texttt{Open-World Gesture Recognition}) and its key sub-functions (\texttt{Data Logging, Data Curation, Retraining Trigger, Updating Policy, Device Deployment}), along with their interrelationships.

-Later, we establish solution principles, specifically for the \texttt{Updating Policy} function.
-We evaluate potential function carriers, considering controllable and uncontrollable parameters, and perform envelope analyses.
-This helps us understand the system requirements for these carriers to effectively fulfill their main function.
+Having established a function model, we then seek function carriers, or solution principles, and specifically for the \texttt{Updating Policy} function.
+We evaluate potential function carriers by considering their controllable and uncontrollable parameters through envelope analyses that simulate emergent outcomes as a function of the controllable and uncontrollable parameters in the system.
+This helps us understand the system requirements for these function carriers to effectively fulfill their functions.

-Our study mainly examines two functions, excluding \texttt{Data Logging, Data Curation} and \texttt{Device Deployment}, which require dedicated online analysis studies.
-This approach aids in quantitative parameter investigation, enhancing our understanding of continual learning methods for open-world gesture recognition.
-A comprehensive functional design is beyond this paper's scope.
+Our study mainly examines two functions, \texttt{Retraining Trigger} and \texttt{Updating Policy}, which both require dedicated online analysis studies.
+This approach aids in quantitative parameter investigation, thereby enhancing our understanding of continual learning methods for \emph{open-world gesture recognition}.
+A comprehensive functional design of the entire system is beyond this paper's scope.